 Your lifestyle, diet, genetics and even environmental factors can contribute to inflammation.
 The trick is learning how to keep that inflammation at bay.
 Many times, strong anti-inflammatory medications prescribed to treat inflammatory disorders, and sometimes drastic lifestyle changes, are put in place.

 Fortunately, there may be a better way.
-CBD has shown incredible anti-inflammatory properties due to the way it and other active hemp cannabinoids are able to engage with the endocannabinoid system.
-In particular, cannabinoids show the ability to interact with and stimulate the CB₂ receptors.
+Cannabinoids show the ability to interact with and stimulate the CB₂ receptors.
 In turn, these receptors stimulate cells in the immune system and help bring the body back to balance.
-This creates the potential to fight chronic inflammation, including the kind that occurs in inflammatory bowel diseases.\
+This creates the potential to fight chronic inflammation, including the kind that occurs in inflammatory bowel diseases.

-When it comes to inflammation, CBD could help you help yourself.
+When it comes to inflammation, help you help yourself.

 Because your lifestyle can greatly contribute to inflammation, one of the best long-term ways to help keep inflammation at bay is through regular exercise.
 Unfortunately, many people who already suffer from pain due to chronic inflammation may find exercise difficult.
 CBD may be able to help break this vicious cycle.
-Due to its discomfort-easing properties, many people who add CBD to their daily routine experience a decrease in pain and an increased ability to move their bodies.
+Many people who add CBD to their daily routine report experiencing a decrease in pain and an increased ability to move their bodies.

 Cannabinoids may be safer than many common anti-inflammatory drugs.